lmarzy/openbracket-blog-jekyll/_posts/js/2016-10-06-es2015-array-helper-find.md

 console.log(user); // {name: 'Jack'}
 {% endhighlight %}

-One thing to bear in mind with this helper is as soon as an element is found in the array the value is returned, therefore if you have duplicates values in the Array only the first item that is found will be returned.
-So if we had two elements in the above with the same name only the first item would be returned.
+One thing to bear in mind with this helper is as soon as an element is found in the Array the value is returned, therefore if you have duplicate values in the Array, only the first item that is found will be returned.
+So if we had two elements in the above with the same name only the first item would be returned:

 {% highlight javascript %}
 const users = [